 Aspect Activity Management Measure Timing Frequency and Target / Performance Indicator safety tracking (safety observations) to assure worker safety.
 All workers will receive induction and continuous training regarding this system.
 Zero fatalities involving workers on site.
 Zero Lost Time Incidents involving workers on site.
 100% of workers receiving induction and training related to their position.
 The Project will develop a Retrenchment Plan to assist workers in finding alternative work following completion of the construction activities relevant to each Section of the proposed Expressway alignment.
 Prior to throughout construction and Percentage of workers who find alternative work after being retrenched by skills level. raining received.
-Subcont ractor and Supplier Management · Management of Suppliers and Subcontractors Subcontractor and Supplier Contracts will make explicit reference to the need to abide by Prior to throughout construction and 100% of contracts with suppliers and subcontractors including these requirements.
+Subcontr ractor and Supplier Management Management of Suppliers and Subcontractors Subcontractor and Supplier Contracts will make explicit reference to the need to abide by Kenyan law and the ratified ILO conventions and the Project Proponent's policies relating to health and safety, labour and welfare standards.
+Prior to throughout construction and 100% of contracts with suppliers and subcontractors including these requirements.
 Ongoing monitoring to ensure implementation.
 As part of the subcontractor and supplier selection process, CRBC will take into consideration performance with regard to worker management, worker rights, health and safety as outlined in Kenyan law and the CRBC policies.
 Prior to throughout construction and Due diligence reports for all subcontractors and suppliers.
 Subcontractorsand suppliers with poor findings not contracted.
 CRBC will provide support to subcontractors and suppliers to ensure that labour and working conditions are in line with Kenyan legislation through gap analysis, awareness raising and information provision, as necessary.
 Prior to throughout construction and Training provided to subcontractors and suppliers on these issues.
 Regular checks / audits by CRBC will be undertaken to ensure the relevant labour laws are adhered to at all times.
 Prior to throughout construction and Audit reports of all subcontractors and suppliers.
 Corrective actions identified and closed out in the time required.
-Workers s' Rights Protection of Workers Rights CRBC will ensure no employee or job applicant is discriminated against on the basis of his or her gender, marital status, nationality, ethnicity, age, religion or sexual orientation.
-Prior to throughout construction and women or from other vulnerable groups.
+Workers Protection of Workers Rights CRBC will ensure no employee or job applicant is discriminated against on the basis of his or her gender, marital status, nationality, ethnicity, age, religion or sexual orientation.
+Prior to throughout construction and Percentage of workforce who are women or from other vulnerable groups.
 Zero grievances from workers or job seekers related to discrimination.
 All workers (including those of subcontractors) will, as part of their induction, receive training on worker rights in line with Kenyan legislation to ensure that positive benefits around understanding labour rights are enhanced.
 This process will be formalised within the Code of Conduct that would be provided by CRBC.
 Prior to throughout construction and 100% of workers having received training on their rights.
 Workers being able to describe their rights as part of ongoing